anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 --- abstract

-This document describes enhancements of bootstrapping a remote secure key infrastructure (BRSKI, {{RFC8995}}) to also operate in domains featuring no or only timely limited connectivity between involved components.
+This document makes bootstrapping a remote secure key infrastructure (BRSKI, {{RFC8995}}) flexible on the certificate enrollment protocol being used.
-To support such
-use cases, BRSKI-AE relies on the exchange of authenticated self-contained objects (signature-wrapped objects) also for requesting and distributing of domain specific device certificates.
-The defined approach is agnostic regarding the utilized enrollment protocol allowing the application of existing and potentially new certificate management protocols.
+BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
+Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates, the origin and authenticity of messages can be verified also in domains that have no (or just limited) online connectivity.

 --- middle

 # Introduction

-BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in an operational site domain.
+BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of devices (aka pledges) in an operational domain.
 This includes the discovery of network elements in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain.
-Security information about the target domain, specifically the target domain certificate, is exchanged utilizing voucher objects as defined in {{RFC8366}}.
+Security information about the target domain, specifically the target domain certificate, is exchanged utilizing voucher objects defined in {{RFC8366}}.
-These vouchers are authenticated self-contained (signed) objects, which may be provided online (synchronous) or offline (asynchronous) via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).
+These vouchers are authenticated self-contained (signed) objects, which may be provided online (synchronously) or offline (asynchronously) via the domain registrar to the pledge and originate from a Manufacturer Authorized Signing Authority (MASA).

-For the enrollment of devices, BRSKI typically relies on EST {{RFC7030}}
-to request and distribute certificates that are specific to the target domain.
+For enrolling devices with LDevID certificates, which are end-entity (EE) certificates that are specific to the target domain, BRSKI typically relies on EST {{RFC7030}}.
-EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
-According to BRSKI the domain registrar acts as EST server and is also acting as a registration authority (RA).
+In this setting the pledge is the client, interacting via TLS with the domain registrar, which acts both as EST server and as registration authority (RA).
-The binding to TLS is used to protect the exchange of a certification request (for a LDevID EE certificate) and to provide data origin authentication (client identity information), to support the authorization decision for processing the certification request.
-The TLS connection is mutually authenticated and the client-side authentication utilizes the pledge's manufacturer issued initial device certificate (IDevID certificate).
+The TLS connection is mutually authenticated, where the pledge uses an initial device certificate (aka IDevID certificate) issued by its manufacturer.
+In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS connection.
+The EST server uses the authenticated pledge identity for checking the authorization of the pledge for the given request before issuing to the pledge a domain-specific certificate (LDevID certificate).
-This approach requires an on-site availability of a local asset or inventory management system performing the authorization decision based on tuple of the certification request and the pledge authentication using the IDevID certificate, to issue a domain specific certificate to the pledge.
+This approach requires online or on-site availability of an inventory (or asset management system) for performing the authorization decision based on the certification request and its authentication via the IDevID certificate.
 The EST server (the domain registrar) terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.
-This type of enrollment utilizing an online connection to the PKI is considered as synchronous enrollment.
+This type of enrollment utilizing an online connection to the PKI can be called *synchronous enrollment*.

-For certain use cases on-site support of a RA/CA component and/or an asset management is not available and rather provided by an operator's backend and may be provided timely limited or completely through offline interactions.
+For certain use cases, the required RA/CA components and/or asset management may not be available on-site but rather be provided by backend systems, to which site may have no online connection or just intermittent connectivity.
-This may be due to higher security requirements for operating the certification authority or for optimization of operation for smaller deployments to avoid the always on-site operation.
-The authorization of a certification request based on an asset management in this case will not / can not be performed on-site at enrollment time.
-Enrollment, which cannot be performed in a (timely) consistent fashion is considered as asynchronous enrollment in this document.
-It requires the support of a store and forward functionality of certification request together with the requester authentication (and identity) information.
-This enables processing of the request at a later point in time.
+This may be due to security requirements for operating the backend systems or due to site deployments where on-site or always-online operation may be not feasible or too costly.
+The authorization of certification request based on an asset management in this case will not or can not be performed on-site at enrollment time.
+In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment* (AE).

+Asynchronous enrollment requires a store-and-forward transfer of certification requests along with the information needed for authenticating the requester.
+This enables off-line processing the request at a later point in time.
 A similar situation may occur through network segmentation, which is utilized in industrial systems to separate domains with different security needs.
-Here, a similar requirement arises if the communication channel carrying the requester authentication is terminated before the RA/CA authorization handling of the certification request.
-If a second communication channel is opened to forward the certification request to the issuing RA/ CA, the requester authentication information needs to be retained and ideally bound to the certification request.
+Here, a similar requirement arises if the communication channel carrying the requester authentication is terminated before the registrar/RA can authorize the certification request.
+When a second communication channel is opened to forward the certification request to the RA and issuing CA, the requester authentication information needs to be retained and ideally bound directly to the certification request.
-This uses case is independent from timely limitations of the first use case.
-For both cases, it is assumed that the requester authentication information is utilized in the process of authorization of a certification request.
+This use case is independent of the time-wise limitations of the first use case.

-There are different options to perform store and forward of certification requests including the requester authentication
+There are several options for performing store-and-forward transfer of certification requests including the requester authentication
 information:

 * Providing a trusted component (e.g., a local RA) in the target